Jiawei-Fu/academic_website/content/authors/admin/_index.md

 In Formal Theory, my research centers on information and dynamic games.
 Currently, my project explores the full revelation problem of deliberation and debate.
 As you might anticipate, I align with two "sects": a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).

-My substantive research spans various topics, including epidemiology, mental health, and political economy.
+My substantive research spans various topics, including epidemiology, global health, and political economy.
 In particular, I study bureaucracy and inequality, with a particular focus on China.
 My latest work investigates the implicit influence of the affluent on political responsiveness in authoritarian regimes.
 Overall, I maintain an open mind towards all compelling research projects!

 My guiding motto is “Learn something about everything and everything about something!”